 Variable Description

 CFG{opt}{install} Installs Veritas InfoScale filesets.
 Configuration can be performed at a later time using the -configure option.

 List or scalar: scalar

 Optional or required: optional

 CFG{activecomponent} Specifies the component for operations like precheck, configure, addnode, install and configure(together).

 List or scalar: list

 Optional or required: required

 CFG{accepteula} Specifies whether you agree with the EULA.pdf file on the media.

 List or scalar: scalar

 Optional or required: required

-CFG{keys}{vxkeyless} CFG{keys}{license} CFG{keys}{vxkeyless} gives the list of keyless keys to be registered on the system.
+CFG{keys}{vxkeyless} CFG{keys}{licensefile} CFG{keys}{vxkeyless} gives the keyless key to be registered on the system.

-CFG{keys} {license} gives the list of user defined keys to be registered on the system
+CFG{keys}{licensefile} gives the absolute file path to the permanent license key to be registered on the system.

 List of Scalar: List

 Optional or required: Required.

 CFG{systems} List of systems on which the product is to be installed or uninstalled.

 List or scalar: list

 Optional or required: required

 CFG{prod} Defines the product to be installed or uninstalled.

 List or scalar: scalar

 Optional or required: required

-Table 1 Trooperies in tanables for installing vertas interesting (serialises)

 Variable Description

 CFG{opt}{keyfile} Defines the location of an ssh keyfile that is used to communicate with all remote systems.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the filesets that are needed during the install.
 The default location is /var/tmp.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{rsh} Defines that rsh must be used instead of ssh as the communication method between systems.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{logpath} Mentions the location where the log files are to be copied.
 The default location is /opt/VRTS/install/logs.

 List or scalar: scalar

 Optional or required: optional